-Return to the place from whence he came, regardless of his worldly fame.

-Rich or poor, it matters not, All will take a little spot.
-Six feet deep due east and west-in they go just like the rest.
-Why so haughty?
+- Return to the place from whence he came, regardless of his worldly fame. - Rich or poor, it matters not, All will take a little spot. - Six feet deep due east and west-in they go just like the rest. - Why so haughty?
 Why so proud?
-When all you need is a little shroud.

-Come down to earth, my fellow man, take your brother by the hand.
+When all you need is a little shroud. - Come down to earth, my fellow man, take your brother by the hand. - Lift him up from out the mire, help him to escape the fire. - Help him on across the way-and don't forget, there's a judgment day.

-the fire.

-Help him on across the way-and don't forget, there's a judgment day.